Run-to-Run Indirect Trajectory Tracking Control of Electromechanical Systems Based on Identifiable and Flat Models: Control

 The proposed R2R strategy consists of a cost-evaluation block that returns a performance index $J$, and an iterative adaptation law that updates the parameters of both the controller and the predictor to optimize $J$.
 A key advantage of this structure is its flexibility, as it is compatible with a wide range of algorithms adapted to online optimization available in the literature.
 The index $J$ is computed from the measurable output error,

-where the interval $[t_\mathrm{0}, \tf]$ is large enough to capture the theoretical repetitive operation dynamics.
+where the interval $[t_\mathrm{0}, \tf]$ is large enough to capture the expected repetitive dynamics of the system.
 Therefore, by structural identifiability, minimizing the error in the measurable output theoretically identifies the system parameters, and ensures tracking of the reference signal $y_1^\mathrm{ref}$.